-Social scientist Scott Sonenshein recently wrote a fantastic book called “Stretch – Unlock the Power of Less and Achieve More Than You Ever Imagined”.
-Although the majority of the book focused on the 2 very different ways people approach resources, one concept really stood out for me – his suggestion to
+Social scientist Scott Sonenshein wrote a book called “Stretch - Unlock the Power of Less and Achieve More Than You Ever Imagined”.
+Although the majority of the book focused on the 2 very different ways people approach resources, one concept really stood out for me - his suggestion to:

 He used music metaphors to describe two very different ways of thinking about work and life: